Montana/content-ibm-travis/README.md

 # For more information

-For more information, please visit [these](https://github.com/Montana/manifest) this helpful repository made by Travis CI for more information on more complex builds when involving IBM Power/Z.
+For more information, please visit [this](https://github.com/Montana/manifest) helpful repository made by Travis CI for more information on more complex builds when involving IBM Power/Z.